digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

    ./PQS.jar datastore postgres-document prune --prune-target <pruning_target> --prune-mode Force

-In addition to providing an offset as ``--prune-target``, a timestamp or duration can also be used as pruning cut-off.
-For example, to prune data older than 30 days (relative to now), you can use the following
+Instead of providing an offset as the ``--prune-target``, you can use a timestamp or duration as the pruning cutoff.
+For example, the following command prunes data older than 30 days (relative to now):
-command:

 ::

    ./PQS.jar datastore postgres-document prune --prune-target P30D

-To prune data up to a specific timestamp, you can use the following
+The following example prunes data up to a specific timestamp:
-command:

 ::